 | American Airlines AAdvantage | Up to 40% Off Regular Purchase Price | Not Specified | Buy AAdvantage Miles |

-Sometimes you can earn extra rewards on the purchase itself, but many miles and points purchases are processed by third parties.
+Sometimes you can earn additional rewards on the purchase itself, but many miles and points purchases are processed by third parties — which limits your double-dip opportunities.

 Earn 4x AAdvantage Miles When You Buy Miles: